My grandfathers 1940 Bulova Ranger with the original gold plated band with leather insert, advertised with this particular watch.

 Now, I'm searching 'Bulova' on Ebay almost as diligently as 'Elgin'!
 And it's all because of that little bonus.

-In reply to That's beautiful, plainsmen! by Elgin Doug
+In reply to by Elgin Doug

 Like Doug, I started collecting Elgin pocket watches cuz granddaddy was an Elgin factory watchmaker.
 I had completely run out of space in my pocket watch collection, and was looking for something to collect that was smaller and that I could actually wear every day.
 I chose Bulova for the reasons of standardized parts readily available and moderate price, but the clincher was that Bulova chose to start the Bulova School of Watchmaking.
 I found that a noble enterprise for a company to help out the returning disabled vets to develop a marketable skill, fully funded by Bulova.